codacy/docs/docs/release-notes/self-hosted/self-hosted-v1.1.0.md

 ## Product enhancements

 -   The Profile and Access Management pages are now built using the React framework.
 (CY-83)
--   It is now possible to define custom values for the analysis inactivity timeout, analysis task timeout, and maximum analysis file size.
+-   It's now possible to define custom values for the analysis inactivity timeout, analysis task timeout, and maximum analysis file size.
 (CY-1298)

 ## Bug fixes